 Understanding and Using The Scientific Method

 In the previous sections, we talked about how to pick a good topic and specific question to investigate.
+Now we will discuss how to carry out your investigation.

 Steps of the Scientific Method